mckenzie-mm/nordic-frontend/README.md

 # Nordic Frontend (Nextjs/typescript)
-This is the Nextjs front end of the demonstration setup for the company 'Nordicmade' which is a small team of dedicated WordPress and WooCommerce developers based in Oslo, Norway.
+This is the Nextjs front end of the demonstration for the company 'Nordicmade' which is a small team of dedicated WordPress and WooCommerce developers based in Oslo, Norway.
 They create quality, minimalist, easy-to-use themes that help people on their e-commerce journey (https://www.nordicmade.com/).

 The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade for the Austrian, "wwurm winery" company.